 If you are attending a travel blogging conference, then there is a possibility you are already a packing pro!
 But there are a few things you will need specifically for an event like this!

 - Plenty of business cards.
 I got mine from Vistaprint.
 Make sure you include your contact details including an email address and social media channels and your web address.
 You may want to consider adding your logo or a picture of yourself.
 I personally think a photo is a nice touch and helps to remind people who you are later when they are sifting through hundreds of cards!

-- A – it’s thirsty work all that networking!
+- A water bottle – it’s thirsty work all that networking!
 There’s not a lot of time to go buying drinks between seminars so take a drinks bottle and top it up with the bottled water provided.
-I love the idea of these collapsible drinks bottle which won’t take up much space in your luggage.
+I love the idea of these collapsible water bottles which won’t take up much space in your luggage.

 - A notepad and pen – just in case your laptop runs out of battery!